valenjet/upskill-in-testing-with-csharp/manuscript/ch02/chapter02.md

 In this chapter we introduce the concept of a _code kata_ and the fundamentals of test-driven development (TDD).

+We'll also introduce the concepts of:
+* The TDD Cycle
+* The Three Rules of TDD
+* TDD guided by a truth table
+* TDD guided by ZOMBIES

 ## What is a _code kata_?

 _Code kata_ is a term borrowed from martial arts, referring to a practice method in programming where developers engage in repetitive exercises to hone their skills.
 The idea is to perform these small, self-contained coding challenges repeatedly, each time trying to improve in some way, whether it be in code efficiency, design patterns, speed, or understanding of the language and its features.
 The term was popularized by Dave Thomas, co-author of "The Pragmatic Programmer," who likened the practice to karate exercises aimed at continuous improvement and mastery of programming techniques.